-- Have clear responsibility for assessing indicators of delirium for every new resident who is admitted.
-The 4AT is designed to be used by any health professional at admission, and at other times when delirium is suspected (see specific tools/ issues resource list). - It is useful to 'Name it': use the word delirium and get everyone thinking about delirium. - Ensure that the diagnosis of delirium is documented clearly in people's notes and is communicated to the care team. - Back up awareness-raising initiatives with a robust pathway of care for those diagnosed with delirium, including continued attention to the preventable risk factors. - For medical management: if a pharmacological response is deemed appropriate for an individual with delirium as part of the broader care plan after attempting to relieve causes of distress, ensure that a review of this medication is scheduled. - Monitor the outcomes for residents who have been recorded as having delirium.
+- Have clear responsibility for assessing indicators of delirium for every new patient who is admitted.
+The 4AT is designed to be used by any health professional at admission, and at other times when delirium is suspected (see see specific tools/ issues resource list). - It is useful to 'Name it': use the word delirium and get everyone thinking about delirium. - Ensure that the diagnosis of delirium is clearly documented in people's notes and is communicated to the care team, and (if relevant) is included in discharge letters or transfer documentation. - Back up awareness-raising initiatives with a robust pathway of care for those diagnosed with delirium, including continued attention to the preventable risk factors. - For medical management: if a pharmacological response is deemed appropriate for an individual with delirium as part of the broader care plan after attempting to relieve causes of distress, ensure that a review of this medication is scheduled. - Monitor the outcomes for patients who have been recorded as having delirium.
 Use the results of these audits to support initiatives to enhance quality of care.
 Look at trends over time.
 Monitoring, measures and reporting can help to raise awareness.

-EXAMPLE RESOURCES - PART OF DON'T DISCOUNT DELIRIUM PACKAGE, ROYAL COLLEGE OF NURSING, UK (SEE RESOURCE LIST FOR LINK)
+EXAMPLE RESOURCE - PART OF DON'T DISCOUNT DELIRIUM PACKAGE, ROYAL COLLEGE OF NURSING, UK (SEE RESOURCE LIST FOR LINK)